AIMultipleAIMultiple

 Langfuse offers deep visibility into the prompt layer, capturing prompts, responses, costs, and execution traces to help debug, monitor, and optimize LLM applications.

-However, Langfuse may not be suitable for teams that prefer Git-based workflows for managing code and prompts, as its external prompt management system may not offer the same level of version control and collaboration.
+However, Langfuse may not be suitable for teams that prefer Git-based workflows for code and prompt management, as its external prompt management system may not offer the same level of version control and collaboration.

 • Sessions: Track individual sessions for specific interactions with the model.